farismismar/eesc7v86-fall22/README.md

 ## Citation

-If you use this codes (or any code segments thereof) in a scientific publication, we would appreciate citations to the this preprint to keep track of the impact.
+If you use this code (or any code segments thereof) in a scientific publication, we would appreciate citations to the this preprint to keep track of the impact.

 `@misc{mismar2023quick, title={A Quick Primer on Machine Learning in Wireless Communications}, author={Faris B. Mismar}, year={2023}, month=dec, eprint={2312.17713}, archivePrefix={arXiv}, primaryClass={cs.NI}}`